-m) INTERNATIONAL TREATIES AND FORUMS
+m.
+INTERNATIONAL TREATIES AND FORUMS

-Canada participated in the G20 Meeting of Agricultural Chief Scientists (April 17-19, 2023) where biotechnology was discussed related to the role of science, technology, and innovation for food security and nutrition.
+Canada participated in the G20 Meeting of Agricultural Chief Scientists (May 15-17, 2024 in Brazil) where biotechnology was discussed related to the role of science, technology, and innovation for food security and nutrition.
+The meeting will next take place May 5 - May 7, 2025.